Natasha-Bragg/HTMLAssessment/README.md

 ### Overview

-For this project I wrote a simple webpage dealing with the Avengers Endgame Movie.
+For this project I wrote a simple HTML webpage dealing with the Avengers Endgame Movie.

 ### Topics
 * Taking user input